-5.11 Post installation fixings and securing points
+5.12 Post installation fixings and securing points

 There is a range of post-installation fixing and securing points for the retrofitting of light, medium weight and heavy fittings to the EWI system.
 These may well be specialist anchors, fixings including stainless steel or support tubes, and for use on buildings under 11 metres in height, insulated securing point pattresses which are manufactured from high density foams are available.
+Advice should be sought from a fire engineer regarding this.

-5.12 Sealants
+5.13 Sealants